-If you are sick and tired of coping up with Delhi's pollution, here’s an offbeat place for you where AQI is 71!
+If you are sick and tired of coping up with Delhi's pollution and working from home for almost 2 years now, here’s an offbeat place for you where AQI is 71!
 Yes, you read it right.
-This offbeat place is considered as one of the cleanest tourist destinations in India.
+This offbeat place is considered one of the cleanest tourist destinations in India.
 Besides this, this destination is 491 km away from Delhi which means it is a weekend getaway destination.

-Kareri village is a picture-postcard worthy village with whitewashed houses, peas and barley terraced fields.
+Kareri village is a picture-postcard worthy village with whitewashed houses, peas, and barley terraced fields.
 You can find guesthouses here to accommodate tourists or trekkers.
-Kareri Lake trek provides the most spectacular traverses, right from the forest and verdant meadows alongside Nyund River to the Lord Shiva temple, sitting in the laps of mountains.
+Kareri Lake trek provides the most spectacular traverses, right from the forest and verdant meadows alongside Nyund River to Lord Shiva (Shiva Panchakshara Stotram, Nagendra Haraya Trilochanaya: Meaning, Power, Benefits) temple, sitting in the laps of mountains.
 The sharp contrast in culture, landscapes, fauna, and flora will catch you off-guard and offer you some stunning views.
 Read on to find out more about it.

 Note: Carry your own tents and sleeping bags unless you want to freeze to death.

-Catch a bus from Dharamshala bus stand to Ghera village.
+Catch a bus from the Dharamshala bus stand to Ghera village.
 It will take you around 1.5 to 2 hours.
-From there, you can either book a taxi or take bikes on rent.
+From there, you can either book a taxi or take bikes for rent.
 After reaching Kareri, book a hotel and explore nearby places.

-Start your trek in the morning and follow the symbols otherwise you would get lost in the forest.
+Start your trek (Going For Your First Trek?) in the morning and follow the symbols otherwise you would get lost in the forest.
 During the trek, you may find some caves, skulls, and bones of animals, but don't get afraid as the chances of spotting animals are rare and follow the symbols.
 You will also spot 2-3 small waterfalls and picturesque views.

 Spend some time exploring areas around Kareri Village and then drive to Dharamshala.